DINO in the Room: Leveraging 2D Foundation Models for 3D Segmentation: Experiments

 For outdoor scenarios, we observe large performance improvements with larger DINOv2 variants and thus we opt for the largest ViT-g model.
 For indoor datasets, the ViT-L and ViT-g variants yield comparable results (as shown in \cref{tab:backbone}).
 Consequently, we choose the ViT-L model to optimize resource efficiency, enabling the use of more images while remaining within GPU memory constraints.

 During both training and inference on outdoor scenes, we use all available camera views: one for SemanticKITTI, five for Waymo, and six for nuScenes.
-These camera views appear in a consistent orientation with respect to the LiDAR sensor and can be assumed always to be present for all scans.
+These camera views appear in a consistent orientation with respect to the LiDAR sensor and can be assumed always to be present.
 For the indoor datasets, the number of RGB-D frames per scene can vary tremendously and always surpasses the number of frames we can effectively process with the available GPU memory.
 Therefore, unless specified otherwise, we select 10 uniformly sampled, temporally equidistant frames from each RGB-D video during inference, while randomly sampling 10 views per scene during training to enhance data diversity.
-Since DINOv2 is pretrained at a maximum resolution of \(518 \times 518\), we resize input images to maintain a similar amount of patches while preserving aspect ratio~\cite{tschannen2025siglip2}.
-Further details are provided in the supplementary material.
+Since DINOv2 is pretrained at a maximum resolution of \(518 \times 518\), we resize input images to maintain a similar number of patches while preserving aspect ratio~\cite{tschannen2025siglip2}.